Taj Rambagh Palace

 The Polo Bar has a great atmosphere and attracts some Polo players when Polo is being played nearby

-Try the Daal Maharani (lentils with cream) when dining in the hotel it really is their house speciality!Emma Mark
+Try the Daal Maharani (lentils with cream) when dining in the hotel it really is their house specialty!Emma Mark

 For a break from curry, dine at steam with their very own wood fired pizza oven.Scott Dunn team